hxy9243/hxy9243.github.io/source/_posts/2025-10-2025-Job-Search-Experience.md

 - If you're interviewing at a startup, understand the startup you're applying for well enough.
 Do a thorough research.
 Even try their product a little.
 Big companies look for employees, startups look for co-founders.
 Show your passion and care really make a difference.
 - Treat yourself well.
 If you're unfortunately going through a lay-off, it's wise to take care of your own mental health to sail through this hardship.

-# Advises to Interviewers
+# For Interviewers

-At last, I have a few advises for all the companies hiring people, too.
+At last, my two cents for all the companies hiring people, too.
 Some companies really value their whole interview experience, some felt more outright chaotic.
 I had an experience where the interviewers showed up, looking distracted, and felt even more unprepared than I was.
 We went through some easy problems, and I got a rejection letter a week later with no explanations.
 Some companies simply ghost you for weeks.

 On the other hand I had some really good experience, too, like OpenAI and Intuit, even though I didn't land on an offer with them.
 The recruiters even forwarded some feedback from the team after the interviews.
 And this feedback helped me quickly re-focus on my weak points, since sometimes I made mistakes on places I didn't even notice.